shells-sh/TeaScript.sh/README.md

 call verifyServer 42 ALIVE
 # => [ArgumentError] Parameter expectedStatus.
 'ALIVE' is not a valid 'ServerStatus' enum value.
 ```
-> _# Example which wraps the return value of the shell script in a strongly typed object_
+> _# Example which wraps the return value of the shell script in a strongly typed object and_
-> _# and adds business logic into static and instance methods:_
+> _# adds business logic into static and instance methods (also using TeaScript functions):_

 ```sh
 # This is all regular ol' BASH!